Note: All contracts must be signed by the appropriate contract authority before services begin.

 - Ensures feasibility studies and reporting are conducted as required by the OPEU contract.

+Once a contract is signed by the appropriate parties, the administration of the contract falls to the department.
 It is the department's responsibility to ensure the following:

 - payments are made/received as required